Amon Tobin: Early career (1995–1997)

 Tobin was born in Rio de Janeiro, Brazil.
 Tobin's father is Irish.
 At the age of 2, he and his family left Brazil to live in Morocco, the Netherlands, London, Portugal and Madeira.
 Tobin settled in Brighton, England as a teenager which remained his permanent residence until 2002.
 There he began producing electronic music in his bedroom with samplers and other audio equipment including an Amstrad Studio 100 4-track, although he was "not really involved in the [music] scene" at that time.
 While taking an editorial photography class at a university in Brighton, he responded to a magazine promotion for the London-based Ninebar record label asking artists to send in demos of their songs.
 Ninebar signed Tobin to the label in 1996 after hearing his early work, and he traveled between his home in Brighton and the studios in London to produce his first official works.

-Under his original moniker Cujo (in Portuguese, the word for whose), he released a series of original compositions on 12-inch vinyl.
+Under his original moniker Cujo (after the Stephen King novel of the same name), he released a series of original compositions on 12-inch vinyl.
 AllMusic called them "head-turning" in a review.
 Many of those tracks were later included on his first full-length album Adventures in Foam, originally released in 1996 by Ninebar to a limited release of 5,000 copies.

 The larger Ninja Tune record label had been growing in the United Kingdom at the time with help from artists DJ Food, Funki Porcini, The Herbaliser, and Coldcut.
 DJ Food and Funki Porcini noticed Tobin's work on Adventures in Foam and prompted the label to approach him.
 Ninja Tune signed Tobin in late 1996, this time under his abbreviated name "Amon Tobin".
 The official Ninja Tune website has said that Adventures in Foam had been re-released without permission by the US-based Shadow Records that same year and that this unauthorized version, labeled the "US release", included only 7 of the original songs, different cover art, and that some tracks were titled incorrectly.
 In 1997 Ninja Tune acquired the proper licenses from Ninebar and re-released the album themselves.
 This version included the original album in its entirety, and a second disc containing previously unreleased material.
 As of 2008, copies of Shadow Record's "US version" are sold by online retailer Amazon.com.
 Over the course of its production, Adventures in Foam has been reviewed favorably.
 Ryan Schreiber of Pitchfork Media said that its break-beat style "got totally out of hand", but that it "never fails to let the listener know who's in charge."
 The album was released for a fourth time in 2002, again by Ninja Tune.